AnshKapadia/MRI-Segmentation-with-UNet/README.md

 ## 📈 Results

-- Achieves Dice scores close to BraTS competition benchmarks
+- Achieves strong performance given the model complexity and hardware constraints, demonstrating effective use of resources
 - Supports full-volume inference with sliding window
 - Visualizes output masks overlaid on MRI slices